sinai-dev/OSLDocs/API/SL_Character.md

 `UID` (string)
 * The <b>unique identifier</b> for this character template.
-* Can be used for the actual Character UID, or you can override it for dynamic spawns.
+* Can be used for the actual Character UID, or you can override it for dynamic spawns from C#.
-* Used by the OnSpawn callback to invoke the corresponding template's method.

 `SaveType` (enum)
 * Determines how the character is saved.